MarlinFirmware/MarlinDocumentation/_configuration/configuration.md

 ```
 This enables you to test the reliability of your probe.
 Issue a [`M48`](/docs/gcode/M048.html) command to start testing.
 It will give you a standard deviation for the probe.
-Tip: 0.02 mm is normally acceptable for bed leveling to work.
+Tip: 0.02mm is normally acceptable for bed leveling to work.

 ```cpp
 // Before deploy/stow pause for user confirmation